matatk/agrip/ldl/tutorial.md

 As well as having attributes, an element can contain other elements.
 When we get to the end of the map, we must *close* the map element with `</map>` (this is much like the starting tag, but the first thing within the angle-brackets is a forward slash).

-Back to the map file…
+Back to the map file&hellip;

 ```xml
 <room id='start'>